 Once triggered, default behaviors override reason.
 This is not to say that we are stuck forever with our automatic reactions.
-This I know from experience, having acquired PTSD early in life and overcome it late in life.
+This I know from experience, having acquired PTSD early in life and having largely overcome it late in life.

 We can overwrite our old stories and patterns of reactionary behavior, deliberately supplanting them with more effective behaviors.
 Only practice makes perfect, so it is never too soon to begin nor too late to try.
 (Refer to Overcoming the Otherwise.)

 2) The second explanation comes from an unnatural logic, which we learned from the outside in:

 We are taught to add and subtract on a number line.
 Between the number line’s integers are equal intervals called units.

 When we wonder how much time remains before a cyclone hits land, we think in units of time: days, hours, etc.; when we wonder how much distance separates us from the storm, we think in units of miles; storm surges are estimated in units of feet; and rainfall is predicted in units of inches.